miguelmota/ethereum-development-with-go-book/en/README.md

 # Introduction

 This little book is to serve as a general help guide for anyone wanting to develop Ethereum applications using the Go programming language.
+You'll learn how to interact with smart contracts using golang.

 This book is composed of many examples that I wish I had encountered before when I first started doing Ethereum development with Go.
 This book will walk you through most things that you should be aware of in order for you to be a productive Ethereum developer using Go.